Royal Rumble (2006)

-The 2006 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the 19th annual Royal Rumble and took place on January 29, 2006, in the American Airlines Arena in Miami, Florida, held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
+The 2006 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
+It was the 19th annual Royal Rumble event and took place on January 29, 2006, in the American Airlines Arena in Miami, Florida.

+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a world championship match at WrestleMania.
 For the 2006 event, the winner received their choice to challenge for either Raw's WWE Championship or SmackDown!'s World Heavyweight Championship at WrestleMania 22.
+This was the fifth Royal Rumble event in which the titular match was not the main event (final match), after the inaugural 1988 event and the events in 1996, 1997, and 1998.

 Six professional wrestling matches were featured on the event's supercard, a scheduling of more than one main event.
-The main feature of the event was the 2006 Royal Rumble match, which featured wrestlers from both brands.

-SmackDown!'s Rey Mysterio, the second entrant, won the match by last eliminating Randy Orton, the thirtieth entrant, also from SmackDown!.
-The primary match on the SmackDown! brand was Kurt Angle versus Mark Henry for the World Heavyweight Championship, which Angle won to retain the title.
+The main event was the main match from SmackDown! and saw Kurt Angle defend the World Heavyweight Championship against Mark Henry, which Angle won to retain.
+The main match on the undercard was the 2006 Royal Rumble match, which featured wrestlers from both brands.
+SmackDown!'s Rey Mysterio, the second entrant, won the match by last eliminating Randy Orton, the 30th entrant, also from SmackDown!.
 The predominant match on the Raw brand was Edge versus John Cena for the WWE Championship, which Cena won to win the title.

 Production

 Background

-The event was held at the American Airlines Arena in Miami, Florida.
+The 19th annual Royal Rumble event was held at the American Airlines Arena in Miami, Florida.

-The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by World Wrestling Entertainment (WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2006 event was the 19th Royal Rumble and was scheduled to be held on January 29, 2006, in the American Airlines Arena in Miami, Florida.
-It featured wrestlers from the Raw and SmackDown! brands.
+The Royal Rumble is an annual professional wrestling event, produced every January by World Wrestling Entertainment (WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The 19th Royal Rumble event was scheduled to be held on January 29, 2006, at the American Airlines Arena in Miami, Florida and it featured wrestlers from the Raw and SmackDown! brands.

-The Royal Rumble match generally features 30 wrestlers.
-Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
 For 2006, the winner could choose to challenge for either Raw's WWE Championship or SmackDown!'s World Heavyweight Championship at WrestleMania 22.
+At the prior three events, the World Heavyweight Championship was Raw's top title while the WWE Championship was SmackDown!'s, but as a result of the 2005 WWE Draft Lottery, the titles switched brands.